311 N. Fifth Street, Armitage Hall

 - García, P. N. (in preparation).
 Collaborative learning in the L2 classroom: Zones of Potential Development v.
 Affective factors.
 To be Submitted to Language Learning Journal.

 - García, P. N. (in preparation).
-Dynamic Assessment: Exploring the Role of Enrichment in the development of in-service L2 Teachers’ Critical Language Awareness.
+Exploring the Role of Mediation in the Development of in-service L2 Teachers’ Critical Language Awareness.
 To be Submitted to Applied Linguistics.

 - García, P. N. (Work in progress).
 Group Dynamic Assessment in the Spanish Classroom: Towards a Model of Development-Referenced Assessment.

 - Acquisition of Spanish as a Second Language

 - Assessment and Evaluation in the Spanish Classroom

 - Sociocultural Theory in the Spanish Classroom: Rethinking activity

 - Spanish Grammar & Linguistics I